okafrancois/hr-net/README.md

 Installation
 ------------

 To install HR-Net, you need to have [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed on your system.

 Once you have those installed, you can clone this repository and run the following command:

 Scripts
 -------

-HR-Net comes with two scripts that you can use to manage the docker container:
+HR-Net comes with two scripts that you can use to manage the docker container (run in the root folder):

-- `npm start`: Starts the docker container and HR-Net in dev mode.
+- `docker-compose up`: Starts the docker container and HR-Net in dev mode.
-- `npm stop`: Stops the docker container and HR-Net.
+- `docker-compose down`: Stops the docker container and HR-Net.
-- `npm stop:rm`: Stops the docker container and HR-Net, also remove the docker images and containers.

 Usage
 -----